breadcat/blog.minskio.co.uk/content/quotes.md

 >Theoretical degree in physics <!-- fallout -->

 >There can be only one <!-- highlander -->

+>There was blood in the kitchen, there was blood in the hall <!-- shivering truth -->

 >They think your haircuts are un-American <!-- beatles interview -->